DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

 The feature can be enabled by toogling the `boot.loader.systemd-boot.bootCounting` option to `true`.

 The criterion for a successful boot of an entry is determined by the presence of the `boot-complete.target` value in the NixOS configuration file, which serves as a synchronisation point, that is, a reference point where certain critical tasks or dependencies necessary for the system to function properly have been satisfied.
-It is the user's responsibility to schedule all required services, called "units" in systemd jargon, to ensure the machine is considered successfully booted before reaching this synchronisation point.
+It is the user's responsibility to schedule all required services, called "units" in systemd jargon, to ensure the machine has been considered to have booted successfully before reaching this synchronisation point.
 To illustrate this, if a machine runs `nsd`, an authoritative DNS server, and the goal is to define a "good" entry as one where this DNS server starts successfully.
 A configuration for that NixOS machine could look like that:

 ```
 boot.loader.systemd-boot.bootCounting.enable = true;